-callback/callbackObject: a callback function to invoke when the analysis was made (also see chapter 7.2.3 Callbacks).
+callback/callbackObject: a callback function to invoke when the logging required for the analysis has finished (also see chapter 7.2.3 Callbacks).
 The analysis result is not passed back to the application.
 A failed analysis must cause the complete test to fail, independent on the test result reported back by the reportStepResult function.
 This is due to the fact that the analysis can also be performed off-line on a taken recording network traffic log.